Tigr89/NavMeshAssignment/README.md

 **Objective: Create a functioning navmesh surface with an agent that can use it to orient itself to a destination.**
 Steps to complete:
 1. Download the project and open it.
-If its empty, double click on the SampleScene in the Project tab.
+If it's empty, double click on the SampleScene in the Project tab.
 2. Attach the correct components to the correct objects, start with the Environent and the Walkable and Nonwalkable game objects.
 3. Bake the NavMesh.
 Click on the game object called "NavMeshSurface" and check the inspector.
 4. Open the WalkingAgentScript in the project folder.